ente0v1/CrackMaster/README.md

   - Lists available wordlist files within the specified directory.
   - Asks the user to select a specific wordlist from the available ones (with a default option).
   - Prompts the user to choose a rule file containing password cracking rules (with a default option).
-  - Optionally asks the user if they want to display a status timer during the cracking process (showing progress updates).
+  - Optionally asks the user if they want to update screen every 2 seconds during cracking (showing progress updates).

 **Command Construction and Display (Lines 34-48)**
   - Constructs the actual hashcat command to be executed based on the user's choices and script defaults.
 This command defines various parameters for the cracking process.